Chart Color Schemes

 Agnes Water - Miriam Vale ranks among the oldest 10% of areas nationwide

-Agnes Water - Miriam Vale has a median age of 52, which is higher than Rest of Qld's figure of 41 and the national average of 38.
-The 55-64 age group makes up 21.4% of the population, compared to Rest of Qld's percentage, while the 25-34 cohort comprises 5.8%.
-This 55-64 concentration is higher than the national figure of 11.2%.
-According to the 2021 Census, the 15 to 24 age group has increased from 6.6% to 7.9%, while the 45 to 54 cohort has decreased from 16.2% to 14.5%.
-By 2041, demographic modeling projects significant changes in Agnes Water - Miriam Vale's age profile.
+Agnes Water - Miriam Vale has a median age of 52, which is higher than Rest of Qld's figure of 41 and above the national average of 38.
+The 55-64 age group comprises 21.4%, compared to Rest of Qld, while the 25-34 cohort makes up 5.8%.
+This concentration in the 55-64 age bracket is significantly higher than the national figure of 11.2%.
+Post the 2021 Census, the 15 to 24 age group has increased from 6.6% to 7.9%, while the 45 to 54 cohort has decreased from 16.2% to 14.5%.
+By 2041, Agnes Water - Miriam Vale's age profile is projected to change significantly.
 The 75-84 age group is expected to grow by 226 people (41%), from 554 to 781.
-Notably, the combined 65+ age groups will account for 58% of total population growth, indicating an aging demographic trend.
-Conversely, population declines are projected for the 5-14 and 15-24 cohorts.
+Notably, the combined 65+ age groups are projected to account for 58% of total population growth, reflecting the area's aging demographic trend.
+Conversely, population declines are forecasted for the 5-14 and 15-24 age cohorts.